 1/2 tsp fine sea salt (or salt to taste)

 Have all of your ingredients measured out into bowls and measuring cups ready to go before beginning to make the sauce.
 In a medium saucepan, heat the ghee or oil of choice over medium heat.
 Once hot, add the flour and the seasonings and immediately begin whisking together for about 1 minute.
-Add the tomato paste, then slowly pour in the water (or stock) while whisking constantly, until combined and mixture is free of any lumps.
+Slowly pour in the water (or stock) while whisking constantly, until combined and mixture is free of any lumps.
+Whisk in the tomato paste.
 Bring to a simmer, reduce heat to medium-low and let cook, stirring often, until liquid has thickened some, about 10 minutes.
 Use immediately or store in an air-tight container in the fridge for up to 3 days.

 While I haven't personally tried the gluten-free all purpose blend flour in this recipe, other recipe creators say that it does work with the Bob's Red Mill brand.